matthias-mayr/Cartesian-Impedance-Controller/README.md

 # Cartesian Impedance Controller
 [![CI](https://github.com/matthias-mayr/Cartesian-Impedance-Controller/actions/workflows/build_code.yml/badge.svg?branch=master)](https://github.com/matthias-mayr/Cartesian-Impedance-Controller/actions/workflows/build_code.yml)  [![rosdoc](https://github.com/matthias-mayr/Cartesian-Impedance-Controller/actions/workflows/build_docs.yml/badge.svg)](https://matthias-mayr.github.io/Cartesian-Impedance-Controller/)
 ## Description
-This project is an implementation of a Cartesian impedance controller.
+This project is an implementation of Cartesian impedance control for robotic manipulators.
 It is a type of control strategy that sets a dynamic relationship between contact forces and the position of a robot arm, making it suitable for collaborative robots.
 It is particularily useful when the interesting dimensions in the workspace are in the Cartesian space.

-The controller is developed using the seven degree-of-freedom (DoF) robot arm called `LBR iiwa` by `KUKA AG` and has also been tested `Panda` by `Franka Emika` both in reality and simulation.
+The controller is developed using the seven degree-of-freedom (DoF) robot arm `LBR iiwa` by `KUKA AG` and has also been tested `Franka Emika Robot (Panda)` both in reality and simulation.

 The implementation consists of a
 1. base library that has few dependencies and can e.g. be directly integrated into software such as the DART simulator and a